grackle-project/grackle/doc/source/Installation.rst

 They usually aren't needed on local systems (if you find that Grackle won't compile without a host-file, please let us know -- that may indicative of a bug).
 They should generally **NOT** be used when Grackle is embedded within another CMake project.

-While there are a couple of ways to implement this concept, our current strategy draws some inspriation from `here <https://llnl-blt.readthedocs.io/en/develop/tutorial/host_configs.html>`__.
+While there are a couple of ways to implement this concept, our current strategy draws some inspiration from `here <https://llnl-blt.readthedocs.io/en/develop/tutorial/host_configs.html>`__.
 Essentially, our strategy leverages cmake functionality to pre-load a script to populate some cache variables.

 Usually, will specify the desired compilers.